ivogeorg/jitt/design-spike-4.md

 1. Compact list of questions with a default set of metadata displayed with each (type, course level, last course usage, etc.)
   1. "Add to Assignment" button
+  2. "Duplicate" button that begins the authoring of a new question that is a copy of the specific question.
-  1. Click to expand for a full view of the card, and additional metadata, such as historical usage, etc.
+  3. Click to expand for a full view of the card, and additional metadata, such as historical usage, etc.

 #### Instructor-Question design